mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 row, (Engel et al., 2018)).

-For the spiral trajectories, we selected two variants that had previously provided high-quality images in individual frames (Engel et al., 2018b, Fig. 2): a high-resolution case winding out of k-space center on an Archimedean spiral (spiral-out, Fig. 1, black gradient waveform), and a combined dual-image readout first spiraling into k-space center, immediately followed by a point-symmetric outward spiral (spiral in/out (Glover and Law, 2001)), Fig. 1, blue gradient waveform).
+For the spiral trajectories, we selected two variants that had previously provided high-quality images in individual frames (Fig. 2 in (Engel et al., 2018)): a high-resolution case winding out of k-space center on an Archimedean spiral (spiral-out, Fig. 1, black gradient waveform), and a combined dual-image readout first spiraling into k-space center, immediately followed by a point-symmetric outward spiral (spiral in/out (Glover and Law, 2001)), Fig. 1, blue gradient waveform).

 The spiral-out gradient waveform was designed to deliver the highest spatial resolution possible under several constraints.
 First, targeting maximum acquisition efficiency in 2D commands a single-shot 2D readout, because the sequence overhead, i.e., time spent without sampling k-space, accrues for each new excitation.
-Second, the parallel imaging capability of our receiver array at 7 T allowed for an in-plane acceleration factor of R=4 (determining the spacing of the spiral revolutions, i.e., FOV).
+Second, the parallel imaging capability of our receiver array at 7 T allowed for an in-plane acceleration factor of R = 4 (determining the spacing of the spiral revolutions, i.e., FOV).
 We based this choice on previous experience with spirals of such undersampling using this setup (Engel et al., 2018; Kasper et al., 2018), which were free of aliasing artifacts or prohibitive g-factor noise amplification.
 Third, the requirement of concurrent field